Rebranding universities and changing the way they market.Market Study

 The major problem universities are having in rebranding themselves is they rarely present anything other than a category benefit.

-Even UTEP’s “big dreams” has an expected quality.
+Even UTEP’s “big dreams” have an expected quality.
 It’s not positioned against anything else so does not offer a true choice.

-Few, if any, have answer the question why those benefits are important to the prospective student.
+Few, if any, have answered the question of why those benefits are important to the prospective student.
 The ones who uncover that and aggressively market it will see their enrollment increase.

 To hear more about the brands of higher institutions, and how we can help rebrand yours, please contact us at email@example.com or call us at 336-389-9315.